 We have already discussed the slight difference in image centers, especially at a closer range with the viewfinder.

-To rectify, instead of lining up the mark on the viewfinder to the center of the image, you should aim for the slight upper right corner of the subject to get the perfect centered photo.
+To rectify this, instead of lining up the mark on the viewfinder to the center of the image, you should aim for the slight upper right corner of the subject to get the perfect centered photo.

 Ideal Distances For Instant Photography With Instax Mini 11